reconquest/orgalorg/README.md

 send by orgalorg in the hello message.
 All lines on stdout that are not match given prefix will be printed as is, untouched.

-Communcation begins from the hello message.
+Communication begins from the hello message.

 ## Protocol